Analyzing Intelsat (OTCMKTS:INTEQ) & Lithium Co.. (OTCMKTS:LTUM)

 Intelsat S.A., together with its subsidiaries, provides satellite communications services worldwide.
 The company offers a range of communications services to media companies, fixed and wireless telecommunications operators, data networking service providers for enterprise and mobile applications in the air and on the seas, multinational corporations, and Internet service providers; and commercial satellite communication services to the U.S. government and other military organizations and their contractors.
 It provides various on-network services, including transponder services; managed services that combine satellite capacity, teleport facilities, satellite communications hardware, and other ground facilities to provide managed and monitored broadband, trunking, video, and private network services to customers; and channel services primarily used for providing point-to-point bilateral services to telecommunications providers.
 The company also offers off-network services comprising transponder, mobile satellite, and other services.
 In addition, it offers satellite-related consulting and technical services that include the lifecycle of satellite operations and related infrastructure ranging from satellite and launch vehicle procurement through telemetry and commanding services, and related equipment sale services.
 Intelsat S.A. was founded in 1964 and is headquartered in Luxembourg City, Luxembourg.
 On May 14, 2020, Intelsat S.A., along with its affiliates, filed a voluntary petition for reorganization under Chapter 11 in the U.S. Bankruptcy Court for the Eastern District of Virginia.

-Receive News & Ratings for Intelsat Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Intelsat and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Lithium Co..
+Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Lithium Co.. and related companies with MarketBeat.com's FREE daily email newsletter.